RECONHECIMENTO MÚTUO DE BENS

 For more information, see the REGULATION (EU) 2019/515 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 19 March 2019 on the mutual recognition of goods lawfully marketed in another Member State and repealing Regulation (EC) No 764/2008.

-This regulation provides for the existence of Product Contact Points, which shall, free of charge, facilitate communication between the national government and economic operators.
-The Product Contact Points may help to reduce the risk that a product is unlawfully denied access to a market of another EU Member State.
+This regulation foresees the existence of Product Contact Points, which shall, free of charge, facilitate communication between the national government and economic operators.
+The Product Contact Points may help to reduce the risk of a product being unlawfully denied access to a market of another EU Member State.

 In Portugal Product Contact Points may provide the following information:

-- provide contact of competent authorities responsible for supervising the national technical rules
+- provide the contacts of competent authorities responsible for supervising the national technical rules;

 - information on the principle of mutual recognition and the application of this Regulation;

-- the remedies and procedures in the event of a dispute between the competent authority and an economic operator, including the recourse of SOLVIT, a problem solving network of EU.
+- the resources and procedures in the event of a dispute between the competent authority and an economic operator, including the recourse of SOLVIT, a problem solving network of EU.

 Product Contact Points in Portugal: